MrMarsellus/dfcn-masternode-vps-inspector/README.md

 bash dfcn-masternode-vps-inspector.sh
 ```

-This lets you inspect the script before running it.
+This lets you inspect the script locally before running it.